ohioh/ohioh-app/README.md

 The project is also hosted on [GitHub Pages]
 ## PWA
 ![alt text](https://github.com/ohioh/ohioh-app/blob/master/images/pwaimage.png)

 A progressive web application is a type of application software delivered through the web, built using common web technologies including HTML, CSS and JavaScript.
 It is intended to work on any platform that uses a standards-compliant browser, including both desktop and mobile devices.
 Progressive Web Apps are web apps that use emerging web browser APIs and features along with traditional progressive enhancement strategy to bring a native app-like user experience to cross-platform web applications.
 Progressive Web Apps are a useful design pattern, though they aren't a formalized standard.
 PWA can be thought of as similar to AJAX or other similar patterns that encompass a set of application attributes, including use of specific web technologies and techniques.
-This set of docs tells you all you need to know about them.
 ## BLE
 ![alt text](https://github.com/ohioh/ohioh-app/blob/master/images/ir_attachment_979.png)